 Once on Highway 211, the road that takes you to the Visitor Centre – take the time to stop at Newspaper Rock Archaeological Site.
 I also found pausing by the side of the road to appreciate the emptiness of the area very worthwhile.

-Moab Itinerary day 5: Spend a day on a bike
+Moab itinerary day 5: Spend a day on a mountain bike

 Moab is world-renown for its mountain biking.
 Even if your skill level is extremely basic, there will be a trail for you.